-- 4. A great deal of time and thoughthas been devoted in recent years by governments and international organizations, as well as by private economists, to the examination of the prospects for future economic growth of different countries of the world.
-In spite of inevitable divergence of views, there is on the whole fair agreement on what these prospects might be, given reasonable assumptions on possible future events. - 5.
-The Sub-Committee on Soviet Economic Policy considers that the estimates presented in this paper are a fair concensus of expert views on future long-term economic growth.
-In view of the repercussions which changes in the relative position of the economies of NATO countries and of the Sino-Soviet bloc may have on the position of the Alliance, the Sub-Committee wishes to draw the attention of the Economic Committee to the estimates presented in this paper. - 6.
-The estimates of future economic growth are based on the following assumptions: - (a) that the present geographical boundaries of the Atlantic Alliance and of the Soviet bloc(1) will remain unchanged; - (b) that there will be no major war; - (c) so far as the NATO countries are concerned, it is assumed that there will be no deep and widespread economic recession and no disruption of raw material supplies: - (d) the assumption is also made that overtaking the West will remain a primary goal of economic policy of the Soviet bloc - 7.
-Any attempt to compare levels of total output in different countries raises special difficulties, especially between countries whose economic structure differ widely, as do those of the NATO and Soviet countries.
+4. A great deal of time and thought has been devoted in recent years by governments and international organizations, as well as by private economics, to the examination of the prospects for future economic growth of different countries of the world.
+In spite of inevitable divergence of views, there is on the whole fair agreement on what these prospects might be, given reasonable assumptions on possible future events.

+5. The Committee considers that the estimates presented in this paper are a fair consensus of expert views on future long-term economic growth.
+In view of the repercussions which changes in the relative position of the economics of NATO countries and of the Sino-Soviet bloc may have on the position of the Alliance, the Committee wishes to draw the attention of the Council to the estimates presented in this paper.

+6. The estimates of future economic growth, up to 1975 are based on the following assumptions:

+- (a) that the present geographical boundaries of the Atlantic Alliance and of the Soviet bloc will remain unchanged; - (b) that there will be no major war; - (c) so far as the NATO countries are concerned, that there will be no deep and widespread economic recession and no disruption of raw material supplies; - (d) that overtaking the West will remain a primary goal of economic policy of the Soviet bloc; - (e) so far as Communist China is concerned, that there will be no general disturbance serious enough to reduce markedly production increases.

+7. Any attempt to compare levels of total output in different countries raises special difficulties, especially between countries whose economic structure differ widely, as do those of the NATO and Soviet countries.
 The composition of output varies between countries, reflecting, for example, differences in the techniques used, or in tastes; the prices paid for specific goods and services vary widely.
-Different methods of comparison are possible, which will give rise to somewhat different results. - 8.
-Although estimates in this paper have been given as single figures and not as ranges, they should be interpreted allowing for the margin of uncertainty which is inevitable in forecasts of this kind.
-The Sub-Committee feels that the difficulties in comparing countries with different economic structures and the margin of uncertainty in forecasting do not affect the main conclusions of the paper.
+Different methods of comparison are possible, which will give rise to somewhat different results.

+8. Although estimates in this paper have been given as single figures and not as ranges, they should be interpreted allowing for the margin of uncertainty which is inevitable in forecasts of this kind.
+The Committee, however, feels that the difficulties in comparing countries with different economic structures and the margin of uncertainty in forecasting do not affect the main conclusions of the paper.
-(1) The Soviet bloc should be understood to include Russia and the European satellites.
-References to China are made separately.

-DECLASSIFIED/DECLASSIFIEE